BHSSFRC/3494_2018_repo/README.md

 Deploy: `gradlew deploy`

-You can also add `--offline` to either of those if you have no internet access (and have run any gradle commnd in the past with internet access.)
+You can also add `--offline` to either of those if you have no internet access (and have run any gradle command in the past with internet access.)